I once coached a client for a quick, 5-day strategy for marketing his information business.

 Right before you go into the sales pitch, you want to transition in a way that makes the sales sequence seem natural.

-If you did a good job with Step 3, you already have people “bought in” to the idea that their lives would be richer, healthier, better, sexier, easier, more free, etc. with your product/service – now they want more of you.
+If you did a good job with Step 3 of the 5-day strategy, you already have people “bought in” to the idea that their lives would be richer, healthier, better, sexier, easier, more free, etc. with your product/service – now they want more of you.

 Because you’ve already created interest and desire, you don’t need to “sell” them anything, but instead make them an offer.